Windham County DUI/OUI Defense Attorney

 After an OUI arrest, you should receive a letter from the DMV informing you that your Connecticut driver’s license or privilege to drive in Connecticut will be suspended for 45 days beginning at midnight on the 30th day after your arrest.
 It will also inform you that after your 45-day suspension, you will need to have installed (at your own expense) an approved ignition interlock device (IID) for a period of time.
 This DMV imposed license suspension and IID installation is separate from any license suspension and IID installation ordered by a court if you plead guilty to or are convicted of DUI after a trial.

 The DMV letter will also tell you that you have a right to appeal this suspension by calling the phone number in the letter and requesting a hearing.
 Whether you have a decent chance of winning a DMV per se license suspension hearing usually turns on technical issues that can be discovered by a careful review of the evidence.
-Before you do anything, please call The Law Office of Jerome Paun at (860) 455-4202 for an appointment to discuss what you should do.

 The police may have taken your driver’s license when you were arrested.
 If they did, you can have your driver’s license returned to you the next day, 24 hours after it was taken.
 This is not a license suspension.
 But it is illegal to drive a motor vehicle without your driver’s license.
 So, before you drive, get your driver’s license back from the police.